lasseufpa/caviar/README.md

 # Getting started

+Here you find the code described in [borges2024caviar] (see below), which allows to generate the results in this paper.

-\*Currently tested on Ubuntu 22.04
+\*Currently tested only on Ubuntu 22.04

 ## Pre-requisites